You may be surprised to learn that diarrhea in some form is a persistent, common problem for many people with low vitamin B12 levels.

 Luckily I read Eat Right for Your Blood Type by Dr. D’Adamo and switched from pasta, bread and potatoes to brown rice, for my blood type.
 Voila!
 Diarrhea vastly reduced.

-What convinced me to take Dr. D’Adamo’s advice was his discussion of B12 deficiency referencing a prevalence among people with northern European ancestry.
+What convinced me to take Dr. D’Adamo’s advice was his discussion of B12 deficiency.
+He referenced a prevalence among people with northern European ancestry.

 I knew from my own research that people from northern European countries were more likely to have pernicious anemia.
 In fact, my Polish mother had pernicious anemia.